 स्थिरीकरणं अङ्गानां त्वक्प्रसादकरं परम् ॥

 Udvartana is done with different medicated powders like triphala, lodhra, vacha, etc. This is done by rubbing the herbs to remove excess oil, dirt, dead skin.
-The procedure of Udvaratana help in mitigates the kapha, burn excess fat, brings stability of the body parts, improves strength and skin complexion.
+The procedure of Udvaratana help in mitigates the kapha, burns excess fat, brings stability to the body parts, improves strength and skin complexion.

 - स्नानम् ‘Snana’: